barryw/terraform-aws-zookeeper/README.md

 - Data and log volumes are separate.
 - CPU, memory, network and disk metrics are sent to CloudWatch metrics.
 - Zookeeper logs are sent to CloudWatch logs.
+- If a Zookeeper process becomes unresponsive, its AutoscalingGroup will replace it automatically.

+#### TODO

+- Backups
+- Web frontend
+- Maybe use exhibitor?
+- Enable rolling updates on the AutoscalingGroup

 #### Usage